U.S. Capitol riot panel questions Republican lawmaker about tour of building | Politics

 The U.S. congressional committee probing the Jan.
 6, 2021, attack on the Capitol on Thursday said it wants to ask Republican U.S. Representative Barry Loudermilk about a tour it believes he led through the complex the day before the riot.
 "Based on our review of evidence in the Select Committee’s possession, we believe you have information regarding a tour you led through parts of the Capitol complex on January 5, 2021," the panel's leaders told Loudermilk in a publicly released letter.

 "Public reporting and witness accounts indicate some individuals and groups engaged in efforts to gather information about the layout of the U.S. Capitol, as well as the House and Senate office buildings, in advance of January 6, 2021," the committee's leaders said in the letter.
-A spokesperson for Loudermilk did not immediately respond to a request for comment.

-Loudermilk issued a news release in May 2021 stating that "no Republican Member of Congress led any kind of ‘reconnaissance’ tours through the Capitol."
-In that news release, Loudermilk said Democratic lawmakers have acted unethically by publicly claiming that Republican colleagues gave "reconnaissance" tours before the Jan.
-6 insurrection by supporters of then-President Donald Trump.

-“My Republican colleagues and I will not sit by while Democrats accuse their colleagues of treason for political gain," Loudermilk said at the time.
+Loudermilk on Thursday said in a statement that he had been falsely accused.

+"A constituent family with young children meeting with their Member of Congress in the House Office Buildings is not a suspicious group or 'reconnaissance tour,'" Loudermilk said.
+"The family never entered the Capitol building."
 On Jan.
 6, 2021, Trump supporters stormed the Capitol, after the Republican president gave a fiery speech urging them to protest congressional certification of his defeat by Democrat Joe Biden in the November 2020 election.

 The committee has conducted hundreds of interviews, including many with close Trump associates and former White House aides, about the Capitol riot and events leading up to it.
 It plans to hold public hearings next month.